SSA's Fee Authorization Processes

-Submit a written statement that clearly and unequivocally states that the representative intends to receive a fee from a third-party entity and that the claimant and any auxiliary beneficiary are not directly or indirectly responsible for payment of the fee; and if eligible for direct payment, or
+Submit a written statement that clearly and unequivocally states that the representative intends to receive a fee from a third-party entity and that the claimant and any auxiliary beneficiary are not directly or indirectly responsible for payment of the fee; and if eligible for direct payment

-When the SSA or a Federal court authorizes a representative's fee based on an approved fee agreement or a fee petition, SSA will withhold up to 25 percent of the claimant's title II and/or title XVI past-due benefits for payment of all or part of the authorized fee, if the following criteria are met:
+When the SSA or a Federal court authorizes a representative's fee based on an approved fee agreement or a fee petition, SSA will withhold up to 25 percent of the claimant's Title II and Title XVI past-due benefits for payment of all or part of the authorized fee, if the following criteria are met:

 - At least one of the claimant's representatives is an attorney or a non-attorney whom SSA has determined is eligible for direct payment of fees.

-- The claimant is entitled to past-due benefits under title II and/or title XVI.
+- The claimant is entitled to past-due benefits under Title II and Title XVI.

-When SSA makes direct fee payment, the law requires SSA to charge an assessment to cover administrative costs.
-SSA deducts this service charge from the amount payable to the representative.
+When SSA makes direct fee payment, the law requires SSA to charge an assessment (user fee) to cover administrative costs.
+SSA deducts this assessment from the amount payable to the representative.
 The representative cannot charge or collect this expense from the claimant.

-Beginning with direct payments SSA makes to representatives on or after September 1, 2004, the service charge is capped at the lower of either a flat rate dollar amount or 6.3 percent of the amount of the fee payable from past-due benefits.
-The flat rate dollar amount cap is adjusted periodically based on the cost of living.
-For direct payments made to representatives on or after December 1, 2012, the service charge is capped at a flat rate dollar amount of $88.
+The assessment is capped at the lower of either a flat rate dollar amount or 6.3 percent of the amount of the fee payable from past-due benefits.
+The flat rate dollar amount cap is adjusted periodically based on the cost of living adjustments.
+For direct payments made to representatives on or after December 1, 2020, the assessment is limited to $98.